MStarmans91/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Martijn Starmans is a postdoctoral researcher at the Erasmus MC (Rotterdam, the Netherlands) at the the Biomedical Imaging Group Rotterdam (BIGR) (Dept. of Radiology & Nuclear Medicine) and PHANTOM group (Department of Pathology).
+Martijn Starmans is a postdoctoral researcher at the Erasmus MC (Rotterdam, the Netherlands) leading the AI for Integrated Diagnostics (AIID) research line, with a dual appointment at the Biomedical Imaging Group Rotterdam (BIGR) (Dept. of Radiology & Nuclear Medicine) and PHANTOM group (Department of Pathology).
 His main research interest is the use of AI to improve the diagnostic work-up in oncology through integrated diagnostics, focussed on radiology ("radiomics") and pathology ("pathomics").
-To this end, he focusses on exploiting automated machine learning and meta-learning to generalize methods across applications.
-To evaluate this generalization, he works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, cardiology, neuroendocrine tumors) with various clinicians.
+Specifically, he develops multi-modal machine learning methods to simultanously co-learn from both modalities ("radiopathomics"), and automated machine learning and meta-learning methods to generalize these methods across clinial applications.
+He works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, cardiology, neuroendocrine tumors).

-Martijn leads the AI for Integrated Diagnostics (AIID) research line, and is currently co-supervising five PhD students with two more folllowing later this year.
-Through his research, he has gained ample experience with imaging infrastructure, e.g. DICOM, CTP, XNAT.
-As supporter of open science, he has released the software for all his studies open source (e.g. his  adaptive radiomics framework [WORC](https://github.com/MStarmans91/WORC)) and released a large [public database](https://doi.org/10.1101/2021.08.19.21262238) of 930 patients.
-He is one of the Tutorial Chairs of MICCAI 2024.

 **Collaborations & Consortia**